 In the early 1860s, Victorian albums functioned like society albums, rather than family albums.
 They might include portraits of royalty, gentry, statesmen, clergymen, scientific and literary men, theatrical and operatic celebrities, and one’s family and friends.
 Essentially, they reflected their owner’s interests.
 They were both public and personal.
 The Ricardo album mostly has photographs of people who were a part of the lives of the Ricardos and includes few photographs of family members.
 The album also gives us some intimate glimpses into the Ricardos’ family life at Ray Mead Cottage with their friends.
 To be fair, however, it is predominantly Albert Ricardo’s interests which shape the whole album.
 There are many photographs in the album of Albert Ricardo’s fellow cricketers in the I Zingari team, who were aristocratic gentlemen amateurs; some of whom also performed with him in amateur dramatics, and many of whom were members of the Guards regiments serving in the Household Brigade at Windsor Castle, which was only four miles from where the Ricardos lived.
 Denne Park, Badminton, and Croxteth Hall, which had grounds on which Albert Ricardo’s fellow cricketers played, are among the country houses in the album.

 The Ricardo album is of particular interest because the people and places have been identified, and the photographs have remained together.
 Were it not for that, much of their meaning would be lost: Something has to survive in context!
 The Ricardo album is itself a representation of the Victorian era.
 In addition to depicting the world of the upper class in the late 1850s and early 1860s, it is a visual record of architecture, fashion, sport and theatre.
-The Ricardo album contains some of the earliest cricketing photographs, some of the earliest photographs of theatrical performances, photographs of several individuals, who, during the 19th century, played prominent or interesting roles, and it contains some rare photographs of the first British Legation to Japan.
+The Ricardo album contains some of the earliest cricketing photographs, some of the earliest photographs of theatrical performances, photographs of several individuals, who, during the 19th century, played prominent or interesting roles, and it contains rare photographs of Japan.
 Besides all of this, we can reconstruct something of the life of a family which is, at the core, the driving force of the album.
 The Ricardo album is like a message in a bottle that links the future we know and the past that Charlotte Ricardo has preserved for us.

 It is hoped, moreover, that the text captions provided will render it easier for users of this website, who are interested in such matters, with any research they may undertake, by relieving them from a large amount of preliminary detail.
 I need hardly say I shall be very thankful for any corrections or additional information.